Skip to main content

 Parents are consulted via a confidential pre-inspection questionnaire.
 Only the statistical results are shared with the school and in the report, though – specifically the percentages of parents responding positively or otherwise to each question.

-Are the reports worthwhile?
+Are the reports less critical than Ofsted?

 There can also be emergency inspections where inspectors arrive at the school gates with no notice.
 These occur if ISI has a sudden, unexpected reason to be concerned about a school and will usually be around a child protection issue.